+'''

+list1

-1 [1, 4, 8, 6] >>> heapq.heappop(1) 1
+[1, 4, 8, 6]

+heapq.heappop(list1)

+1

+list1

+[4, 6, 8]

+'''

 The method heapq.heappushpop(heap, item) is used to push the item on the heap, then it pops and returns the smallest item from the heap.
 In a similar way, heapq.heapreplace(heap, item) will pop and return the smallest item from the heap, and then push the new item.
-In any case, the heap size does not change.

-Several other operations are available with a heap proprieties.
+The heap size does not change in any of these methods and they are more efficient than using each method separately.

+In addition, many operations can be made using the heap's propriety.
 For example heapq.merge(\iterables) will merge multiple sorted inputs into a single sorted output (returning a iterator):